 I only have my phone camera with me.
 Will that work to take pictures of the Northern lights?
 Or does one need to have professional gear?

 Keep in mind that all our guides are professional photographers and, after helping everyone set their own cameras properly, they will be there to make personal professional “Aurora Portrait” taken (the service is not included in the price of the chase, high resolution JPEG files will be available for purchasing from our web site).

 What exactly are the differences between your aurora tours?

 We offer one type of Northern lights Chase with two different ticket solutions:

-1. The Aurora Chase (990 NOK), that includes a 50% discount on a new tour if we do not see the Northern Lights on the first tour.
+1. The Aurora Chase, that includes a 50% discount on a new tour if we do not see the Northern Lights on the first tour.

 Additionally, we also provide private tours.
-The price of this excursion does not vary with the number of participants and carries up to 8 pax.
-Price: 15.000 NOK.
+The price of this excursion does not vary with the number of participants and can carry up to 8 pax.